NJUCMbioinfo/AQUARIUM-HB/README.md

 All circRNA from IsoCirc:
 https://drive.google.com/file/d/1oLk3MDw4kTZDzO7iA9nSNmDLoKqKxYSx/view?usp=drive_link

-By integrating these resources, we can obtain a rich dataset of circRNA information that serves as the foundation for subsequent data analysis.

 (2) .
 Detection of circRNAs from RNA-seq Data
 In this step, we focus on detecting circRNAs from RNA-seq data, using example datasets downloaded from project ID PRJNA722046, which can be accessed through NCBI SRA.